williamdlees/digger/docs/_build/html/_sources/examples/rhesus_igh.rst.txt

 * Use the underlying commands that digger calls, and understand how they might be useful when annotating multiple contigs or scaffolds

 IMGT has identified scaffolds in the 2006 rhesus macaque reference assembly, Mmul_051212, which lie within the IGH locus.
 Here we will bring them together in a single file and annotate them with motifs derived from the current reference assembly, rhemac10 (Mmul_10).
-While this example is somewhat artificial, in that the scaffolds could equally well be handled individually using the digger command, the approach is useful where the number of sequences to be processed is large.
-The example also serves to show how the individual commands in the package can be used.
+While this example is somewhat artificial, in that the scaffolds could equally well be annotated using the single digger command, the example  serves to show how the individual commands in the package can be used.
 This provides some additional flexibility, for example in tuning the blast searches, and also illustrates how they work together.
 The comparison with IMGT's annotation of Mmul_051212, and a script to reproduce this example using the steps below, can be found `in digger's Git repository <https://github.com/williamdlees/digger/tree/main/tests/rhesus_macaque/IGH/Mmul_51212>`__.

 Data